rusic/documentation/theming/assets.md

 # Assets

-The inclusion of assets into a template is much the same as including them into a normal site.
+The inclusion of assets into a theme is much the same as including them into a normal site.
 There are certain file types that we accept within a git repository.

 ## HTML File Types